Sacha Guitry: Later years

 On the liberation of France, Guitry was among the first arrested, by a Resistance militia.
 He was interned in a detention camp at Drancy, and suffered ill-effects on his health that necessitated his transfer to a Paris nursing home.
 The criminal charges were dropped for lack of evidence, and the experience left him disillusioned.

 In 1947, Guitry married for the fifth and final time; he was sixty-two and his bride, Lana Marconi, was twenty-eight.
 He was permitted to resume working in the theatre in 1948, when he returned to the Paris stage with Le Diable boiteux.
 For the London season in 1953, celebrating the coronation of Elizabeth II, Guitry starred at the Winter Garden in Ecoutez bien, messieurs, a comedy in which he played a voluble Frenchman reduced to baffled silence by an even more voluble Englishwoman, played (in English) by Heather Thatcher.
 Later in the same year he made his last stage appearance in Paris in Palsambleu.
 He continued to make films until 1957, when he suffered a disabling disease of the nervous system.

 Guitry died in Paris at the age of seventy-two.
-Twelve thousand people filed past his coffin, and he was buried, like his father, in the Cimetière de Montmartre, Paris.
+Twelve thousand people filed past his coffin, and he was buried, like his father, in the Montmartre Cemetery, Paris.

+Quotes

+The fatal thing about paradise is that you can only reach it in a hearse.

+Being rich doesn't mean having money, it means spending money.

+If one could understand women, much of their magic would be lost.

+Flirtation is the art of falling into a woman's arms without falling into her hands.